janezima/MyFirst_Project_Excel/README.md

-# My first simple analytical project in Excel Web
+# Annual Budgeting Dashboard in Excel Web

 This is my first project in Data Analytics, which was completed in <b>Excel Online</b>.
 This version is limited, so some chart formatting and slicing features were not available.
 For this reason, I could not select the color scheme of the slicer and remove the borders in the charts.
 In any case, this is my first attempt at doing something and I have to start somewhere.
 Many thanks for the help of <a href="https://www.linkedin.com/in/chris-french-data/">Chris French</a>, who explained how to use the tools in Excel.